WebOfTrustInfo/rwot7-toronto/draft-documents/convincing-dad.md

 *“I’m afraid of losing my passport.”*

-*The Problem.* Sis was once forced to leave her passport behind when she had to flee a city without returning to her lodgings due to the local authority’s disagreement with *MSF*.
-This terrified her because, a passport is expected to be in a traveler’s possession when they are traveling in a foreign country.
+*The Problem.* Sis was once forced to leave her passport behind when she had to flee a city; she was afraid to return to her lodgings due to the local authority’s disagreement with *MSF*.
+This terrified her, because a passport is expected to be in a traveler’s possession when they are traveling in a foreign country.
 This left her unable to easily leave the country, which she now felt was hostile to her presence.
 Replacing her passport was both time consuming and logistically challenging.
-She is horrified of the idea of repeating this experience.
+She is horrified by the idea of repeating this experience.

-*The Solution.* Sis has a digital passport stored on a hardware device that acts as a data store for; she keeps it attached to her keychain.
+*The Solution.* Sis has a digital passport stored on a hardware device that acts as a data store.
+She keeps it attached to her keychain.
 She can unlock and transmit her passport data using her thumbprint.
 If she loses her physical passport, she has this backup.
-Some countries may accept it themselves, but otherwise she can see it to quickly and easily establish her identity to the local embassy simply by logging onto her government’s online platform and without needing to physically travel.
+Authorities in some countries may accept it themselves, but otherwise, she can use it anywhere to establish her identity to the local embassy by logging into her government’s online platform.

 *“I don’t want the police looking at my passport if they stop me.”*

-*The Problem.* Sis has experienced harassment from the police when they were reviewing her passport due to her country of origin and even extensive interviews because of all the countries she has visited.
+*The Problem.* Sis experienced harassment from the police when they were reviewing her passport due to her country of origin.
+She also endured extensive interviews because of the countries she has visited.

 *The Solution.* When Sis enters a country, the border agents issue digital documents (a verifiable credential) approving her legal status in the country for a certain span of time.
 She adds this to her self-sovereign identity’s data store.
-When she’s stopped by the police, she uses her hardware device to selectively disclose only her name and the credential issued by the border agents.
-The police now know who she is and what her status is; they don’t need to know about her country or origin or past travels, because the border agents have already verified that, so she doesn’t give that to them.
+When she is stopped by the police, she uses her hardware device to selectively disclose only her name and the credential issued by the border agents.
+The police now know who she is and what her status is; they don’t need to know about her country of origin or past travels.
+The border agents have already verified that information, so she doesn’t need to give it to the municipal authorities.

 *“I worry that I don’t have all of my health records with me.”*

-*The Problem.* Sis has type 1 diabetes and has to ensure her sugar levels stay stable.
-While she is traveling if she were to have a medical emergency she needs the doctors to know the details of her condition, including her current medications and allergies without having to carry a sheaf of documents.
+*The Problem.* Sis has type 1 diabetes and has to ensure her sugar levels remain stable.
+If she were to have a medical emergency while traveling, she needs the doctors to know the details of her condition, including her current medications and allergies, without having to carry a sheaf of documents.

-*The Solution.* Sis keeps her medical records on her hardware device, so using her self-sovereign identity she can protect the information or share it when necessary.
-In addition, the encoded digital nature of her medical records make it easy to translate into different languages.
+*The Solution.* Sis keeps her medical records on her hardware device.
+Using her self-sovereign identity, she can protect the information or share it when necessary.
+In addition, the encoded, digital nature of her medical records makes it easy to translate into different languages.
+When she visits the local doctor, it is presented in the local language, courtesy of the AI-powered translation program.

 Your Daughter is a Reckless Social Media User
 ---------------------------------------------

-Daughter has spent a her life publishing pictures, tweeting, and posting on Facebook and Snapchat.
-Now that she is going for job interviews, she realizes all of her photos of holidays and parties and all of her tweets are a bit more public than she would like.
+Daughter has spent her life publishing pictures, tweeting, and posting on social media services such as Facebook and Snapchat.
+Now that she is going for job interviews, she realizes all of her photos of holidays and parties, and all of her tweets, are a bit more public than she would like.

 *“I don’t want to show my employer everything.”*

 *The Problem.* Daughter is going for a job interview soon and has heard rumors of employers making hiring decisions based on social media profiles.
-Now she is concerned over which of her images and tweets will turn up if they access her social media account.
+She is concerned over which of her images and tweets will turn up if they access her social media profiles.

 *The Solution.* With self-sovereign identity, Daughter has granular control over who sees what in her social media feeds.
-When she gives potential employers access, she gives access to feeds that selectively disclose specific tags.
+When she gives access to potential employers, she gives access to feeds that selectively disclose specific tags.

 *“I’ve put something online that I can’t take back.”*

-*The Problem.* Daughter’s photo blog features a picture of her in front of a popular storefront that mentions it’s very near her house.
+*The Problem.* Daughter’s photo blog features a picture of her in front of a popular storefront very near her home.
 This photo went viral over the weekend, which brought a huge amount of attention to her online presence.
-Shortly afterward, she got a creepy email from someone mentioning the store she was at and the city it’s in;
-she’s afraid she accidentally revealed too much about herself.
+Shortly afterward, she got a creepy email from someone mentioning the store she was at and the city it’s in; she’s afraid she accidentally revealed too much about herself.

-*The Solution.* Daughter’s self-sovereign identity is on her mobile phone, and it signs every picture she takes as part of the image file.
+*The Solution.* Daughter’s self-sovereign identity is on her mobile phone, and it signs every picture she takes and stores that signature as part of the image file.
 This allows her to prove ownership of the photo.
-After she realizes the picture is problematic, she sends out a request to the social media networks and search engines to remove it; most sites will do so since she can prove her ownership of the photo.
+After she realizes the picture is problematic, Daughter’s robo-attorney sends out a signed takedown request to the social media networks and search engines; most sites will remove the photo since she can prove her ownership of the photo.

 *“I’m afraid of being doxxed.”*